slavos1/install-binary/README.md

 # install binary readme

-Install binary from GitHub to local bin
+Install binary from GitHub to `~/.local/bin`.

+The binaries can be packaged either in a [tarball](https://github.com/starship/starship/releases) or as a [direct binary](https://github.com/direnv/direnv/releases).

 ## Prerequisites